billthefarmer/scope/README.md

 ### Settings
 The input source may be selected.
 Some of the selections will not be available, depending on the device.
+The fill option selects spectrum trace fill.
 The screen option will stop the screen turning off.
 The about item shows the version and copyright.